compute-io/lcgshuffle/README.md

 ## Notes

 This module performs a Bays-Durham shuffle on the output from compute-lcg, a linear congruential generator.
-The reason for doing so is that this additional step considerably strengthens the "randomness quality" of lcg's output.
+This additional step considerably strengthens the "randomness quality" of lcg's output.

 ### Bays-Durham Shuffle Description